Today I want to tell you about the general expenses I’ve come across in Denmark.

 - A Shawarma(chicken) goes for 50 DKK($10) with a drink included

-- A nice meal at restaurant will go for 200 DKK = $40, which isn’t too bad for us but again usually more then what other students are used to pay.
+- A nice meal at the restaurant will go for 200 DKK = $40, which isn’t too bad for us but again usually more than what other students are used to paying.

 What you have to know is the minimum wage here is 110 DKK = $22 per hour, the costs are proportional to the living expenses here…actually it might even be considered as *cheap* but the personal income rate ~45% so it’s a little more then what we pay but I think it works out here.
 At least as far I can see.